mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 Tango REST [@tangorest2015] is a RESTful interface for TANGO.
 The goal of this project was to expose a subset of TANGO APIs over a HTTP protocol.
 Tango REST acts as a proxy between *device servers* and RESTful client, which may run in e.g. a web browser.
-The system may be configure to authenticate users against LDAP database.
+The system may be configure to **authenticate users against a LDAP database**.
 The project also includes a mobile application for Android devices, which provides Jive-like functionality using Tango REST server.
 Since this application is a native Java application, it is out of scope of this discussion.